LEARN JAPANESE WITH PIMSLEUR

 Tokyo Attractions

-Kyoto [京都市] - The ancient capital
+Kyoto [京都市] - The former capital

 Kyoto was the capital of Japan for over 1000 years.
 The city was shaped by this period and is filled with hundreds of temples, shrines, castles and historic sites.